TDI: 2 What's this?

 - Getting here from Nairobi – Nakuru – Eldoret – Kitale – Chorlim Gate (which is the main entrance to the Park)

-- Accommodation – You can pitch your tent in the park on several designated campsites.
+- Accommodation: You can pitch your tent in the park at several designated campsites.
 Alternatively, Kitale (25 km from the gate) and Endebess (10 km from the gate) have plenty of affordable guesthouses.

 - Fees – $20 for adults and $15 for children